Welcome to our website,

 Besides distance, it’s important to be aware the total time the ball takes to complete the last 5 revolution of the ball (or from any ball revolution you intend to identify for your wheel) can fluctuate time to time due to air pressure and other condition changes.
 Our mini charts have also taken that factor into the equation to ensure the accuracy of your predictions are maintained.

-the wheel the ball lands on most of the time on your wheel.
+Considering the importance in the distance the ball covers from a particular ball revolution in any spin, and that there are about 9 numbers between each vertical pins on a wheel, It’s also important to take into account which vertical pins/deflectors in the wheel the ball lands on most of the time on your wheel.
 We pay more attention to the vertical pins because the way the vertical pins are positioned in wheels offers more surface area for the ball to hit.
 Most of the time the ball will strike a vertical pin as it exits the track.

 If the ball only lands on 1 pin on a wheel most of the time, the ball will likely to exit the track and strike the same pin most of the time on that wheel, then that wheel will have a single drop off area and will make the calculations of how far the ball has left to travel from a certain ball revolution identified to the end of a spin more straight forward.

-If the ball lands on 3 pins on a wheel most of the time, that wheel will have 3 drop off areas.
+the time, that wheel will have 3 drop off areas.
 To maintain prediction accuracy our system will take into account of the level of the bias on any wheel in terms of which pins the ball lands on more frequently and how many drop off areas a wheel has.
 Our system includes the 1 pin game up to and including a level wheel game (where the ball lands on all pins evenly) to cope with all levels of bias wheels.
 Again the information in our charts conveniently takes the pins on the wheel into account to enable your predictions are accurate and are in the right area on the wheel/rotor in every spin.

 Our 2 pin game is capable of maintaining accuracy of ‘where on the rotor the ball will exit the track’ on slow to fast rotor speeds regardless which dominate pin the ball lands on.
 This means players will no longer be restricted to only betting on slow rotor speeds in the 2 pin game.
 This should give the player complete wheel domination in the 2 pin game.